SofiaHorvath91/ucd-project-1/README.md

 * To the Code Institute for the great course material
 * To the Stack Overflow & W3Schools as a valuable resource for solving issues.
 * To all the wonderful artists, organizations and programmers who provided great source materials
-* To Salvador Dalí, for being such an extraordinary person and wonderful artist!\\
+* To Salvador Dalí, for being such an extraordinary person and wonderful artist!
-I would also like to thank:
+### Special Thanks
 * My mentor Rahul Lakhanpal for his time, kind words and support.
 * My previous private mentor Samu Gábor who taught me all I know in the last two years
 * My mother who is always there for me